Data Types

 println!("print to stdout: {:?}", hero);

-// dbg! takes its arguments by value, so better borrow them not to have them
+// `dbg!` takes its arguments by value, so it's better to borrow them to not have them

 dbg!("print to stderr: {}", &twin);